100-Devs-1-Game/Pong-Test-Run/docs/contributing.md

 1. Use the imperative mood in the subject line (example: "Fix networking issue")
 1. Wrap the body at about 72 characters
 1. Use the body to explain **why**, *not what and how* (the code shows that!)
-1. If applicable, prefix the title with the relevant component name. (examples: "[Docs] Fix typo", "[Profile] Fix missing avatar") :construction: ( WILL WE HAVE TAGS? )

 ```
-[TAG] Short summary of changes in 50 chars or less
+Short summary of changes in 50 chars or less

 Add a more detailed explanation here, if necessary.
 Possibly give
 some background about the issue being fixed, etc. The body of the